-AZALEA RAAD, MPI-SWS, Germany ORI LAHAV, Tel Aviv University, Israel VIKTOR VAFEIADIS, MPI-SWS, Germany
+AZALEA RAAD, MPI-SWS and Imperial College London, Germany and United Kingdom ORI LAHAV, Tel Aviv University, Israel VIKTOR VAFEIADIS, MPI-SWS, Germany

-The advent of non-volatile memory (NVM) technologies has fundamentally transformed how software systems are structured, making the task of correct programming significantly harder.
+The advent of non-volatile memory (NVM) technologies is expected to transform how software systems are structured fundamentally, making the task of correct programming significantly harder.
 This is because ensuring that memory stores persist in the correct order is challenging, and requires low-level programming to flush the cache at appropriate points.
 This has in turn resulted in a noticeable verification gap.